lingium/stan-case-study/docs/maindoc.md

 ### Tackle derivative of $\log {}_3F_2$ {#tackle-derivative-of-log-_3f_2 .unnumbered}

-Although the notation may look complicated, all we need is the basic chain rule of derivation.
+Although the notation may look complicated, all we need is the basic chain rule.
 We have

 $$\frac{d \log f}{dt} = \frac{df}{dt} / f$$